 Download PDF of the General Guidelines for Assessing Collaboration for Proposed Online Programs

 The following document provides general parameters that are used by the Office of Online Education (OOE) and the Office of Collaborative Academic Programs (OCAP) when evaluating a proposed online program for multi-campus collaborative development.
-The review for collaboration is part of the program approval process managed through University Academic Affairs.
+The review for collaboration is part of the program approval process managed through the Office of the Vice President for Regional Campuses and Online Education (RCOE).

-For details of the university program approval process, visit the University Academic Affairs website.
+For details of the university program approval process, visit the Office of the Vice President for Regional Campuses and Online Education.

 When reviewing programs, OOE and OCAP expect that collaboration extend beyond sharing coursework.
 OOE and OCAP review each campus’s potential to participate in full delivery of a program (e.g., adequate faculty support, a commitment to student services).
 Campuses that cannot participate in the full delivery of a collaborative program may instead contribute online courses through separate course-share agreements.